FBI: 2 agents killed, 3 wounded, suspect dead in Florida

 In South Florida, the infamous “Miami Shootout” in 1986 claimed the lives of Agents Ben Grogan and Jerry Dove in a gunbattle with two heavily armed robbery suspects who were also killed.
 Five other FBI agents were wounded in that shooting, which led the bureau to upgrade the weapons that agents carry.

 Balsamo reported from Washington.
-Associated Press reporters Frieda Frisaro in Fort Lauderdale, Florida; Curt Anderson in St. Petersburg, Florida; and Marta Lavandier in Sunrise contributed to this report.
+Associated Press reporters Frieda Frisaro in Fort Lauderdale, Florida; Curt Anderson in St. Petersburg, Florida; Marta Lavandier in Sunrise; and AP News Researcher Rhonda Shafner in New York contributed to this report.